Lumines II: Promotion and release

 To promote the game's release, Q Entertainment released a demo titled Lumines II: Taster version for Microsoft Windows on November 22, 2006, from the game's North American official website.
 In Japan, a PSP demo was made available to download from the game's Japanese official site on April 27, 2007.

 The game was released in North America on November 7, 2006, in Europe on November 17, 2006, and in Australia on November 23, 2006.
 The Japanese version was released later on February 15, 2007.
-The Japanese version adds new tracks from artists such as Ken Ishii, Genki Rockets, and Def Tech, while removing New Order, Missy Elliot, and Beck.
+The Japanese version adds new tracks from artists such as Ken Ishii, Genki Rockets, and Def Tech, while removing New Order, Missy Elliott, and Beck.
 Upon the Japanese release of the game, a launch party event was taken place at the Daikanyama Air club to promote its release.
 Music artist Suigirumn, whose music was featured in the Japanese version of Lumines II, attended the event as the DJ.
 The first 50 attendees who brought a copy of the game were able to attend for free and the first 30 were also given a free T-shirt.

 In Japan, a deluxe version was released on the same day as the standard version.
 It was made available for preorder via Sega Direct and included decorative stickers and a CD soundtrack titled, "Techriders / Exclusive Tracks for Lumines II".
 Sega ran a raffle contest between February 15 to February 21, 2007, for three contestants to receive the Deluxe version, a T-shirt, and a poster signed by Tetsuya Mizuguchi.
 Q Entertainment also collaborated with Angel Love Online to promote the game.
 Players of Angel Love Online could implement avatars from Lumines II as their character profile picture.

 The single Heavenly Star by Genki Rockets was released on the iTunes store on December 15, 2006.
 Another soundtrack was released by series composer Takayuki Nakamura on December 31, 2007, titled "L.II remixes".
 The album was released by Nakamura's sound design company Brainstorm and included tracks from Lumines II and the original Lumines: Puzzle Fusion game.
 Nakamura used his experience as a sound effects designer to make such noises as crashing waves and ticking clocks an integral part of the Lumines remixes albums.